Main page content

 iii. ensuring the door(s) to a keyed assigned work area is properly locked or otherwise secured at the conclusion of work;

-iv. returning issued keys to the Facilities Manager that are no longer needed due to relocation, reassignment, retirement, or termination of employment;
+iv. returning issued keys to their HR Liaison for return to the Facilities Manager that are no longer needed due to relocation, reassignment, retirement, or termination of employment;

-v. reporting lost or stolen keys to the Facilities Manager, as prescribed in this policy, within 24 hours of discovery of loss or theft; and
+v. reporting lost or stolen keys to the Facilities Manager and others, as prescribed in Section e) iii. of this policy, within 24 hours of discovery of loss or theft; and

 vi. paying for replacement of lost keys or keys not returned upon transfer or termination of employment and for possible rekeying required by negligent loss of keys.

-e) The Office of Employee Services is responsible for:
+e) The Office of Talent and Innovation is responsible for:

-i. approving the issuance of electronic card keys;
+i. approving the issuance and deactivation of electronic card keys to System employees;

-iv. acting promptly upon reports of the loss or theft of electronic card keys to ensure maintenance of facility security.
+iii. acting promptly upon reports of the loss or theft of all keys to ensure appropriate investigation and determination of security risks.

 Sec.
 3 Lost or Stolen Keys

-The loss or theft of keys (metal and electronic card keys) must be reported within 24 hours of discovery of the loss or theft to the Office of Facilities Management, the Office of Director of Police, the Office of Employee Services, the immediate supervisor, and the administrator who originally authorized issuance of the key or card.
+The loss or theft of keys (metal and electronic card keys) must be reported within 24 hours of discovery of the loss or theft to the Facilities Manager, the Office of Director of Police, the Office of Talent and Innovation, the immediate supervisor, and the Department Head who originally authorized issuance of the key or card.
 Individuals issued the lost or stolen key(s) shall be responsible for paying the applicable replacement fees.
 Replacement metal keys will be issued only after submission of a new key request authorization form and payment of applicable fees.
 Fees for unreturned keys, including lost and stolen keys, and for replacement of keys or cards shall be as approved by the Facilities Manager.